br00k/terraformware/README.md

 terraformware -h
 ```

-The first time a configuration file will be created: you need to fill in proper values
+The first time a configuration file will be created: you'll need to fill it with proper values.

-check `samples/terraformware.j2` and `samples/variables.tf`

-The script must be executed within the directory where you have the terraform configuration files
+The script must be executed within the directory where you have the terraform configuration files: `samples/terraformware.j2` and `samples/variables.tf`

 The script will sync the status of your servers.
 In detail it will: